 Winter Hiking and Snowshoeing

 Hiking isn’t just for summer.
-If you prefer to be on your feet rather than skis, then consider a winter hike and snowshoeing.
-This is a great way to experience Zermatt in December, January, february or even in early March or November the gorgeous views from Gornergrat is probably one highlight when visiting during that time.
+If you prefer to be on your feet rather than skis, consider a winter hike and snowshoeing.
+This is a great way to experience Zermatt in December, January, February, or even in early March or November.
+The gorgeous views from Gornergrat are probably one highlight when visiting during that time.

 Located just southeast of the town of Zermatt, Gornergrat is a rocky ridge of the Pennine Alps that provides great views of Gorner Glacier.
 You can get up there by taking the open-air railway (the only one in Europe) from Zermatt – more on that later.

 Your winter hike will give you a chance to really explore the natural beauty of the area – including overhanging terraces that allow for picture-perfect views of Zermatt, Täsch, and Randa.
 There are guided hikes as well as self-guided trails you can take.
 Don’t forget to stop for a bite at the mountain restaurant before heading back.

 How about ice sports?
 Whether you visit Zermatt in January or any other winter month – it has a lot to offer, including ice skating, hockey, curling, and ice falls.